booiljung/__booiljung.github.io/technical_articles/3d_graphics/3d_mathematics_basics.md

 ### Numberical Root Finding

-Root of a function $f(x)​$ can be found numerically using Newton's method, whitch refines an approximate solution $x_n​$ using the formula
+Root of a function $f(x)$ can be found numerically using Newton's method, whitch refines an approximate solution $x_n$ using the formula
 $$
 x_{n+1} = x_n - \frac{f(x_n)}{f'(x_n)}
 $$